operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests.md

  * Needs some kind of regex capability for a more robust YAML testing capability
  * Will require integration work to include it into the scorecard code.
  * KUDO doesn’t currently make it easy to get the test Pod log output, this is useful to determine why a test might have failed, without it being built-into Kudo, the scorecard would need to read the Pod logs to present back to the end user.

+## Ansible and Helm Operator Support

+### Ansible
+For operators written in Ansible using the SDK Ansible Operator, simple YAML test steps and assertions would work with this proposal since they are just Kube resources being created and/or checked against by the scorecard test mechanism itself.

+For custom tests, it might be possible to write the custom test image using ansible's callback plugin framework to produce container image log output in the scorecard required format (e.g. v1alpha2).
+The complexity of the test might dictate whether this is viable or not, the fallback would be for the custom test to be developed in python, Java, or golang as discussed in this proposal.

+### Helm
+Writing a custom test image in a Helm chart was not evaluated or pursued in this proposal.
+What is likely for a Helm operator is that the operator owner would need to write custom test images using either Python, Java, golang, or some other programming language.

 ## Alternatives